yourbasic/api/README.md

 #### Java detour

 The `static` keyword in Java has a bad reputation.
 Probably because it has so many different meanings.
-A static class is a collection of global variables, and you typically want to avoid that.
-(This doesn't apply to static nested classes, but let's not go there.
-This chapter is about simplicity.)
+A static field is essentially a global variable, and you typically want to avoid those.

-A static method, however, is Java's twisted way to declare a pure function.
+A static method, however, is Java's twisted way to declare a function, as opposed to a method.
 This is a case where Java makes you jump through hoops to do the right thing.
 Functions are great also for Java programmers.
 Don't be afraid to use them.

 #### Objects